jtanadi/ProofDrawer/dev/lib/proofPreset/readme.md

 Before fully importing, `ProofPreset()` performs some basic cleaning & validation:
 - Remove empty lines or list items and leading or trailing whitespaces
-- Check if tags exist at all
+- Check if both `<group>` and `</group>` tags exist at all
-- Check if tags are in correct sequence (open, close, open, close, etc.).
+- Check if tags are in correct sequence (_exactly_ open, close, open, close, etc.).
+The sequence can't start with a closing tag, all open tags must be closed, and no nesting is allowed.
 If any part of the validation process fails, an `XMLtagError` is raised.

 Because `xmlTaggedProof` isn't a preset (ie. doesn't contain other data like `type size`), `ProofPreset()` will inject empty values into each group.